-- (14) Change in "Same Clinic Revenues" "Same Clinic Revenues" means gross revenue generated by all clinics in the KMH Canadian operations that have been open for at least one year and by all clinics in the KMH US operations that have been open for at least two years (subject to certain exceptions) over the fiscal year immediately preceding the fiscal year end. - (15) As disclosed in Alaris' January 2, 2015 press release, Alaris was expecting to collect two thirds of its scheduled \$7.96 million 2015 distribution from KMH in cash, payable monthly, while deferring the remaining amount to be collected at a later date in the year.
-Subsequent to the January 2nd disclosure, the fixed portion of the distributions have been less than expected.
-Therefore, the Annualized Distribution from KMH may be less than the \$7.96 million stated in this table, depending on revenue collected over the coming months. - (16) The Current Annual Distribution and the % change in the performance metric for 2014 is estimated to be flat year over year and is estimated using internal unaudited financial statements prepared by KMH management for the twelve months period ended December 31, 2014. - (17) Audited financial information in respect of KMH's most recently completed fiscal year end is not yet available as of the date of this AIF.
-Therefore, the Annual Earnings Coverage Ratio is based on internal unaudited financial statements prepared by KMH management, for the 12 months ending December 31, 2014. - (18) In the AIF filed March 31, 2014, it was indicated that KMH's performance metric would remain flat year over year for their fiscal 2013.
-However, this was a reporting error.
-The performance metric actually declined by 6.1% to account for year over year decreases in same clinic revenues. - (19) The Annual Earnings Coverage Ratio for fiscal 2013 was based on internal unaudited financial statements prepared by KMH management, for the 12 months ending December 31, 2013 and was reported as 1.10.
-Upon receiving audited numbers, the ratio came in at 0.89 due to audit adjustments made. - (20) The performance metric for 2012 was held flat to allow KMH to incorporate the acquisitions it made in that year as they were a significant piece of the overall financial performance of the consolidated operations.
+- 20) % Change in "Same Clinic Revenues" "Same Clinic Revenues" means gross revenue generated by all clinics in the KMH Canadian operations that have been open for at least one year and by all clinics in the KMH US operations that have been open for at least two years (subject to certain exceptions) over the fiscal year immediately preceding the fiscal year end. - 21) The annual distribution KMH is legally obligated to pay Alaris is \$7.96 million for 2016.
+However, as previously disclosed, KMH is not currently paying distributions to Alaris.
+Therefore, the Annualized Distribution from KMH will be less than the \$7.96 million stated in this table and at this moment Alaris is not expecting to collect any Distributions from KMH in 2016. - 22) The Annual Earnings Coverage ratio is assuming KMH was paying Alaris \$7.96 million in distributions in 2015. - 23) The % change in the performance metric for the fiscal year ended December 31, 2014 was estimated at 0%.
+Upon receiving audited financial statements for that period it was determined the reset was +1.3% - 24) The Annual Earnings Coverage Ratio for fiscal 2014 was based on internal unaudited financial statements prepared by KMH management, for the 12 months ending December 31, 2014 and was reported as 1.95x.
+Upon receiving audited numbers, the ratio came in at 1.06x due to audit adjustments made.